Interested in addressing gender equity issues?

 Are you looking for world class speakers for your organization or event?
-GW4W has a diverse network of global senior executives, experienced speakers and thought leaders that have a track record of success and inspire change.
-GW4W develops bespoke programming in collaboration with our client organizations.
-Below is just a sample of programs / talks available to your organization or institution.
-Contact us for more details at firstname.lastname@example.org.
-See below for a sample list of programs.
+GW4W has a diverse network of global senior executives, experienced speakers and thought leaders with a track record of success.
+They inspire change and demonstrate action.

 Bridging the Gender Gap – Healthy Leadership

-This experiential workshop brings women and men together to create a more collaborative path forward.
+This experiential workshop aims to create a more collaborative path forward.
 Designed to consider each organization’s culture, resources and goals, it provides deeper exploration of the biases around masculine and feminine leadership styles.
-This interactive format will move its participants towards creating healthier leadership models, regardless of gender.
-This workshop can be customized for 90-minutes, ½ day or full day program.

 Leading from Within – The Inner Voice

 Leadership is an “inside” job.
-Women at all levels often struggle with changing their inner voice into something that can positively influence their lives.
-The messages of “Not good enough,” “Not smart enough,” “Not experienced enough,” can have a very negative impact on a women’s health and overall wellbeing.
-That, in turn, impacts not only how a woman leads but her ability to lead at her best.
+Women at all levels can struggle with changing their inner voice into something positive.
+The messages of “Not good enough,” “Not smart enough,” “Not experienced enough,” can have a negative impact on a woman’s health and wellbeing.
+As a result, this impacts not only how a woman leads but her ability to lead at her best.

 This ½ or full day workshop addresses the inner voice that holds women back from achieving their full potential.
-And given that at least 25% of women have experienced trauma at some point in their life, this workshop is designed to create a safe space for honest conversation and will deliver crucial self-care steps for moving beyond fear, doubt and shame.
-This experiential program provides opportunities to break through barriers within a supportive environment as we explore healthy female leadership.
+And given that at least 25% of women have experienced trauma at some point in their life, this workshop is designed to create a safe space for honest conversations.
+We deliver crucial self-care steps for moving beyond fear, doubt and shame.
+Within a supportive environment, this experiential program provides opportunities to break through barriers as we explore healthy female leadership.

 Staying Resilient Across the Arc of Your Career

-Everyone wants to stay resilient to better address change, both personally and professionally, yet one’s resiliency can change over the course of a career.
+Resiliency is critical to moving through change.
 Being able to adapt, bounce back, and embrace patterns that support resilience can help you be successful at any stage.
 Attendees will learn how to uniquely build upon their own resilience, how to support teams, and identify ways to address the unique challenges that arise early career, mid-career and beyond.

 Women, Wealth, Wellbeing and the Workplace

 Women represent 50% of the workforce yet have not reached parity in many key areas, such as pay, health and leadership.
-These inequities can impact a woman’s ability to earn money to support herself and her family throughout her work life cycle.
+As a result, these inequities can impact a woman’s ability to earn money.
 Decisions women make throughout their careers are often influenced by their own health and the wellbeing of their family.